In Absentia Defined

-This FAQ refers to in absentia as it relates to academic graduate students.
-Students in professional degree programs, such as M.D., D.V.M., J.D., M.B.A., please contact your professional school dean's office.
+This FAQ refers to In Absentia for academic graduate students.
+Students in professional degree programs, such as M.D., D.V.M., J.D., M.B.A., please contact your professional school Dean's office for information.

 - Can I hold an academic appointment (TA, GSR, AI, Reader, or Tutor) while holding in absentia status?

 - If you are a GSR, yes.
 If you are a TA, AI, Reader or Tutor, no.

 - I will be gone for two months, not the entire quarter.
 Can I use in absentia?